medo64/UsbOled.Firmware/PROTOCOL.md

 ending, the first line ending (`CR`) will write the text and the second one will move cursor to the next line.

-Characters lower than ASCII 32 or higher than ASCII 126 are ignored unless specified explicitly as an escape character.
+Characters lower than ASCII 32 are ignored unless they are listed in escape characters.
+Characters higher than ASCII 126 are just ignored.

 #### Escape characters ####

 ##### `0x07` `BEL` (`\a`) #####

 Clears display and moves cursor to the upper-left corner.
-Can only be used as a first character in line.
-Usage within text will be ignored.
-If this is the only character in line, cursor will not move to the next line

 ##### `0x08` `BS` (`\b`) #####

 Backspace will cause cursor to be moved into the upper left corner.
 Display will not be cleared.
-Can only be used as a first character in line.
-Usage within text will be ignored.
-If this is the only character in line, cursor will not move to the next line.

 ##### `0x09` `HT` (`\t`) #####

-Tab will switch device into the "Command Mode" thus treating rest of the line as a command.
-Can only be used as a first character in line.
+If line starts with tab character (`HT`), the rest of the line will be treated as a command.
 Usage within text will be ignored.
-It's processed only as a first character in line.
-Command mode stops once `LF` or `CR` is detected and command has been executed.
+Command mode is limited only to line being processed.

 ##### `0x0A` `LF` (`\n`) #####

-Line feed character will print out all previously sent characters and move the cursor to the next line.
-After the fourth line no movement will be made until line is reset (e.g. via `BS` escape character).
-If used to execute a command, no cursor movement will occur.
+Line feed character will start line processing.
+In Text mode it will show characters on OLED display.
+If no characters are present before it, it will move cursor to the next line.
+If previous line had double-height text, two movements will be made.
+After the fourth line no movement will be made until the current line is reset (e.g. via `BS` escape character).

 ##### `0x0B` `VT` (`\v`) #####

 Text following it will use double-height font (8x16).
-Can only be used as a first character in line.
-Usage within text will be ignored.
+If used again, it will switch double-height off (8x8 character size).

 ##### `0x0C` `FF` (`\f`) #####

-Clears the rest of the line leaving cursor at the current position.
+Clears the rest of the line leaving the cursor at the current position.

 ##### `0x0D` `CR` (`\r`) #####

-Used just in pair with `LF`.
+Functions the same way as `LF`.

 ### Command mode ###